prowestgis/upp-wg/interop.md

 | `permit:request` | Grants read/write access to permit requests, read access to permit reviews, and read access to the Support API.
 | `permit:review` | Grants read access to permit requests and permit reviews.
 | `permit:enforcement` | Grants unrestricted read access to approved permits.
+| `services:write` | Grants the ability to add/remove/update service registrations.
+| `upp.admin` | Grants federated administrative authority to _any_ UPP system.<br><br>This is not an unchecked authority, however.
+Each UPP system is able to define for itself what resources fall under the authority of the `upp.admin` claim and can reserve sensitive, internal administrative access to other scopes which may be set only by Identity Providers trusted by that specific UPP system

 ## APIs